OpsLevel/terraform-provider-opslevel/docs/resources/team.md

 ### Optional

-- `aliases` (List of String) A list of human-friendly, unique identifiers for the team.
+- `aliases` (Set of String) A list of human-friendly, unique identifiers for the team.
 - `member` (Block List) (see [below for nested schema](#nestedblock--member))
 - `parent` (String) The id or alias of the parent team.
 - `responsibilities` (String) A description of what the team is responsible for.